BryantCabrera/letsplay-react/README.md

     1. Adobe XD
     2. Adobe Photoshop

 ## E. User Stories

+## F. Getting Started
-LOGGING IN: Users are able to register for a new account.
+1. LOGGING IN: Users are able to register for a new account.
-When a user signs up for the first time, user will be presented a user profile page, where they'll fill out his or her name, profile picture, and location.
+    > When a user signs up for the first time, user will be presented a user profile page, where they'll fill out his or her name, profile picture, and location.

-User will be able to browse all board games and add a particular game to his/her collection.
+    > User will be able to browse all board games and add a particular game to his/her collection.

-USER PROFILE:
+2. USER PROFILE:
-Once vendor has completed their profile page, website will redirect to their own profile page, showing their info: profile picture, username, location, and board games he/she owns.
+    > Once vendor has completed their profile page, website will redirect to their own profile page, showing their info: profile picture, username, location, and board games he/she owns.

-WEBSITE VISITORS:
+3. WEBSITE VISITORS:
-Upon visiting the landing page, visitors are greeted a splash image of people gathered around playin a boardgame and can either register for a new account, discover all board games, or browse other profile.
+    > Upon visiting the landing page, visitors are greeted a splash image of people gathered around playin a boardgame and can either register for a new account, discover all board games, or browse other profile.

-Upon clicking a boardgame, visitor will be redirected to the Boardgame Show page, which displays additional information about the game: the designer, minimum and maximum players, play time, and description.
+    > Upon clicking a boardgame, visitor will be redirected to the Boardgame Show page, which displays additional information about the game: the designer, minimum and maximum players, play time, and description.

-BOARD GAMES:
+4. BOARD GAMES:
-Available boardgames are viewable by anyone, without the need to register.
+    > Available boardgames are viewable by anyone, without the need to register.

-Clickin a boardgame image will redirect user to a boardgame's individual showpage, showing additional information.
+    > Clicking a boardgame image will redirect user to a boardgame's individual showpage, showing additional information.

-## F. Github workflow
+## G. Github workflow
+1. Deploayed Links
+    1. Front-End
+        1. Link to Deplayed React Front-End:
-1. Link to repository Front-End in React: [https://github.com/BryantCabrera/letsplay-react](https://github.com/BryantCabrera/letsplay-react).
+        2. Link to React Front-End repository: [https://github.com/BryantCabrera/letsplay-react](https://github.com/BryantCabrera/letsplay-react).
+    2. Back-End
-2. 1.
-Link to repository Back-End in Python & Flask: [https://github.com/BryantCabrera/letsplay-flask](https://github.com/BryantCabrera/letsplay-flask).
+        1. Link to Python & Flask Back-End repository: [https://github.com/BryantCabrera/letsplay-flask](https://github.com/BryantCabrera/letsplay-flask).
 2. On your personal repo (NOT the General Assembly) enterprise, log in.  then click link above and fork the repo.
 Make sure the repo is in your personal GitHub (go to your personal GitHub account and the project repo “relocater” should be there).
 Then, from YOUR PERSONAL FORK, clone it to your local repo.
     1.	$git clone {without curly braces, put the clone link here}
     2.  $git remote add upstream https://github.com/BryantCabrera/letsplay-react